alberto-rj/alberto-rj/README.md

 ### How I Work

-My process is guided by three fundamental principles:
+My approach is guided by three fundamental principles:

-1. **Clarity above all** – I believe that clean code and intuitive interfaces start with clear thinking.
-I invest time in understanding the problem before implementing the solution.
+1. **Clarity first –** Clean code and intuitive interfaces start with clear thinking.
+I take the time to deeply understand the problem before crafting a solution.

-2. **Continuous learning** – Every project is an opportunity for growth.
-I turn Frontend Mentor challenges into experimentation labs, where I can test new techniques and refine my craft.
+2. **Lifelong learning –** Every project is an opportunity to grow.
+I use Frontend Mentor challenges as my testing ground to experiment with new techniques and refine my craft.

-3. **Tangible impact** – I measure success not only by technical quality but by the real value I deliver to people.
-A beautiful interface that no one can use is a failure in my view.
+3. **Real-world impact –** Success isn’t just about technical excellence; it’s about the value I deliver.
+A beautiful interface that isn’t accessible is, in my view, a failure.

 ### Beyond Code

-When I’m not coding, I enjoy exploring design principles and gaming, always looking for inspiration in interactive experiences.
+When I’m not coding, I’m exploring design principles and gaming—always looking for inspiration in interactive experiences.

+I’m always open to collaborations and meaningful discussions about making the web a better place for everyone.

+**Let’s build something that truly matters! 🚀**

 <br><br>
 <!-- About Me - end -->